Introduction

 Definition and Characteristics

-- Composition: Stucco is crafted from a mixture of cement, lime, sand, and water, layered over a lath base to form a resilient and textured exterior.
+- Composition: Stucco is made from a mix of cement, lime, sand, and water, layered over a lath base to create a strong and textured exterior.

-- Durability: Renowned for its longevity, stucco can endure a variety of weather conditions without compromising its integrity.
+- Durability: Known for its long-lasting nature, stucco can withstand different weather conditions without losing its strength.

-- Aesthetic Versatility: This material comes in an array of textures and colors, providing homeowners with the opportunity to customize their exterior to complement any architectural style.
+- Aesthetic Versatility: This material comes in various textures and colors, giving homeowners the chance to customize their look to match any architectural style.

 Advantages of Stucco